 The first industrial revolution was about extracting value from both coal and workers.

 Regrettably, not much has changed.
 Cheap natural resources and cheap labour are still the key inputs for industrial and, increasingly, the service sectors.

 The fact that in most countries labour conceded control of the tools of production to capital means that the labour movement is forced to invent new tools to vehicle its demands for justice and equity.

 It also means that most societies are unable to force a dramatic and rapid end to burning fossil fuels, as the major fossil fuel companies have aggregated enormous financial, industrial and political power.

 An Urgent Threat

-We simply can not fight global worming through increamental change.
-We need system change now to reduce the disastourous outcomes forecast.
+We simply can not fight global warming through incremental change.
+We need system change now to reduce the disastrous outcomes forecast.

 spent by the fossil fuel lobby to undermine the shift to a greener economy